-- The Association's structure shall comprise a small number of components: Commissions, Inter-commission Committees (ICC) (such as the ICC on Theory (ICCT)), the Services, the Global Geodetic Observing System (GGOS), and the Communication and Outreach Branch (COB).
+(a) The Association's structure shall comprise a small number of components: Commissions, Inter-commission Committees (ICCs), Services, the Global Geodetic Observing System (GGOS), and the Communication and Outreach Branch (COB).

-- The administration of the IAG is carried out by the IAG General Assembly, the IAG Council, the IAG Bureau and the IAG Executive Committee.
-The COB is the office responsible for the promotional activities of the IAG and the communication with its members.
+(c) The administration of the IAG is carried out by the IAG General Assembly, the IAG Council, the IAG Bureau and the IAG Executive Committee.
+The COB is the office responsible for the promotional activities of the IAG and for communication with its members.

 The membership of the IAG shall comprise: